hvac after-hours intake

 The caller is handled; you run the dispatch decision

 The homeowner reaches a calm, professional intake instead of a beep.
 They are told their no-heat call is captured and the owner will confirm next steps — a clear, honest response that treats the emergency with the weight it deserves.
-You approve the packet: dispatch now, schedule first thing, or set the rate.
-The customer is caught; you are in command of who goes out, when, and at what price.
-That is a reliable operation, not a best-effort answer service.

 - Callers receive a professional response that treats a no-heat night as the emergency it is.